GoogleChrome/web.dev/src/site/content/en/blog/browser-nativefs/index.md

 but also over-save an existing file.

 {% Aside %}
-  For all details on the Native File System API, see the article [The Native File System API: Simplifying access to local files](https://web.dev/native-file-system/).
+  For a more thorough introduction to the Native File System API, see the article [The Native File System API: Simplifying access to local files](https://web.dev/native-file-system/).
 {% endAside %}